 - Artificial intelligence-enhanced research: Artificial intelligence isn’t going to change the world.
 It already has.
 Top-of-the-line legal research platforms are already incorporating AI to make the work of looking up cases and supporting material easier and more intuitive, thus freeing attorneys to spend more time on the work only humans can do.

-- Automated phone-answering and chat: A concerning number of small law firms let phone calls go straight to voicemail—a huge turn-off for prospective clients.
+- Automated phone-answering and chat: A concerning number of firms let phone calls go straight to voicemail—a huge turn-off for prospective clients.
 They have countless options at their fingertips and will not think twice about calling someone else for help.
 Automated answering services and 24-hour web chat programs help firms connect with customers, track lead data and leave attorneys free to concentrate on more profitable work.

 - Practice management solutions: The business of running a law firm can sometimes consume more of an attorney’s day than practicing law.
 Without a way to streamline the business side of things, doing quality work for clients, business development and other crucial functions will certainly suffer.